A Comprehensive Guide To Income Generating Assets

 Only in very rare circumstances does a money market account share value differ from $1 dollar.
 This is called “breaking the buck”.

-Even if the underlying assets in the fund do not support a $1 per share value, financial institutions that offer money market accounts will usually cover the difference.
-Breaking the buck would be a huge negative for the financial institution offering the money market account.
+Even if the underlying assets in the fund do not support a $1 per share value.
+Financial institutions that offer money market accounts will usually cover the difference.

 Once again, CIT Bank has it covered when it comes to money market accounts.
 Stash your emergency fund cash in a CIT Bank money market account today.